What is the application deadline?

 How can we visit Oregon State & when is the best time to see campus?

-You are able to visit our campus at anytime during the year.
-We offer daily visits M-F that can be tailored to your individual needs and interests.
-For example, you can take a campus tour, visit with an Admissions Adviser, and tour our Residence Halls.
-We also offer opportunities for you to meet with an academic representative, eat in our dining centers, as well as tour our prestigious College of Engineering.
 We welcome you to join us for Fall Preview or Beaver Open House during the fall.
-During the spring, we host Oregon State Spring Preview, which are half day and day long programs that are designed to allow students an in-depth look at all of the opportunities and resources that await your arrival to Oregon State.
+During the spring, we host Spring Preview programs that are designed to allow students an in-depth look at all of the opportunities and resources that await your arrival to Oregon State.

 How safe is campus?

-Corvallis was recently voted the safest small city in America by Farmers’ Insurance and Oregon State boasts the lowest reported crime rate among PAC-12 campuses.
+Corvallis is routinely named a top-10 college town in the U.S. Corvallis was recently voted the safest small city in America by Farmers’ Insurance, and Oregon State boasts the lowest reported crime rate among PAC-12 campuses.
 One of the top priorities at Oregon State University is the safety of students, faculty, staff, and guests.
 The primary mission of Oregon State Public Safety is the protection and safety of persons, property, and buildings on campus and they are available 24 hours a day in conjunction with a number of other services offered to help you feel safe on campus.
 Oregon State campus crime activity reports are available from Oregon State Security Services.

 Do you recommend students work while going to school?
 If so, are there jobs available?